-In order to be sold, the hides of brown bears harvested in Alaska must be sealed by an ADF&G authorized sealing official, which is described on the ADF&G permit allowing the sale (Paragi 2023, pers. comm.).
-Additionally, the sealing official must remove the front claws of hides harvested in ADF&G subsistence registration hunts at the time of sealing, described in the Alaska hunting regulations booklet provided to the public: ". . . at the time of sealing, the . . . front claws are removed and kept by ADF&G" (ADF&G 2024b: 25).
-This prevents hunters from selling the hides because the front claws are removed.
-Only hides with all claws attached may be sold (5 AAC 92.031(g)).
-This regulation is to prevent the sale of individual brown bear claws, which might incentivize legal and illegal harvests.
+In order to be sold, the hides of brown bears harvested in Alaska must be sealed by an ADF&Gauthorized sealing official, which is described on the ADF&G permit allowing the sale (Paragi 2023, pers. comm.).
+Additionally, the sealing official must remove the front claws of hides harvested in ADF&G subsistence registration hunts at the time of sealing, described in the Alaska hunting regulations booklet provided to the public: ". . . at the time of sealing, the . . . front claws are removed and kept by ADF&G" (ADF&G 2024b: 25).10 State subsistence hunts occur in areas where subsistence users are more likely to salvage the edible meat and eliminates the burden of sealing unless the hide or skull is removed from the unit.
+However, this provision prevents State subsistence hunters from selling the hides because the front claws are removed.
+Only hides with all claws attached may be sold under State regulations (5 AAC 92.031(g)) to prevent the sale of individual brown bear claws, which might incentivize legal and illegal harvests.